eslint/eslint/docs/src/user-guide/command-line-interface.md

 ---

 The ESLint Command Line Interface (CLI) lets you execute linting from the terminal.
-The CLI has a variety of options that you can pass to its commands.
+The CLI has a variety of options that you can pass to configure ESLint.

 ## Run the CLI